-The bill modifies the distribution formulas for traffic fine proceeds in Minnesota, amending several sections of the Minnesota Statutes.
+This bill modifies the distribution formulas for traffic fine proceeds in Minnesota, amending several sections of the Minnesota Statutes.
 Key changes include the reallocation of fines collected from administrative violations, which will now direct two-thirds of the fines to the highway user tax distribution fund instead of the state general fund.
-Additionally, the bill specifies that the funds must be used to supplement existing law enforcement funding.
-Other amendments include the requirement for fines and forfeited bail money collected by State Patrol officers to be transmitted to the highway user tax distribution fund, with specific allocations for safety accounts and municipal treasuries.
+Additionally, fines and forfeited bail money collected by the State Patrol will also be redirected to the highway user tax distribution fund, with specific allocations for safety accounts and municipal prosecutions.
+The bill emphasizes that funds must be used to supplement existing law enforcement funding.

 Further amendments clarify the responsibilities of the commissioner of management and budget regarding the disbursement of surcharges and the collection of fines by court administrators.
-The bill mandates that all fines, penalties, and forfeitures collected must be allocated to the highway user tax distribution fund for traffic offenses, with a portion also directed to the general fund for other offenses.
-The changes aim to enhance the funding for transportation-related law enforcement and safety initiatives while ensuring that local governments receive their fair share of traffic fine proceeds.
+The bill mandates that all fines and penalties collected must be allocated to either the highway user tax distribution fund for traffic offenses or the general fund for other offenses.
+This restructuring aims to enhance funding for transportation-related initiatives and ensure that law enforcement agencies receive adequate financial support for their operations.

 Statutes affected: